The Transgender Dictionary

-Binders are popular with transgender men and particularly with younger transgender men who are unable to yet get top surgery.
+Binders are popular with transgender men, and particularly with younger trans boys who are unable to yet get top surgery.
 Some transgender men opt to never get top surgery, and just stick with wearing binders.
 As with all things related to transition, this is down to personal preference.
-Everyone's transition looks different.
-For the transition of many, many transgender men (and of course some nonbinary folks), it looks like possessing and wearing a binder at some point.
+For the transition of many, many transgender men (and of course some nonbinary folk), that preference involves a binder in some capacity.

 If you realize that you hate it, then take it off and check the brand's return policy (or donate it to someone else).